The Aquarium Sump Filter

 The water pump will circulate the water around your system, therefore you need to choose the correct pump for your sump filter.
 Very much like any other filter that you install and the aquarium, the pump will need to circulate the water enough times to keep the water nice and clean and free from toxins.
-My 300 gallon aquarium has a couple of Eheim 1262 pumps installed on it.
+My 300 gallon aquarium has a couple of running on it, I would highly recommend these pumps, you really don't get better for your buck.
 These pumps are very powerful so I actually only need one of them running, the other one is purely there for backup.
 People often say it's impossible to have too much filtration.
 However, it is on the other hand possible to have a pump that is too much for your aquarium/sump.
 For instance, one of my pumps will circulate over 3000 gallons of water an hour.
 If you have two pumps running then that 6000 gallons of water an hour.
 Even though things will work okay, the water will be running so quickly between the sump and the aquarium, there will be an absolutely terrific amount of noise caused by all the water running through the system.
 So bear this in mind when choosing your pump.

 When choosing your pump, have a good look at the specifications that will be listed, they will look something like below:

 Pump output: 2280 l/h 502 lmp. gal./h.
 602 U.S. gal./h.